 Innovative Materials and Processes for Advanced Carbon Capture Technologies

-IMPACCT's projects seek to develop technologies for existing coal-fired power plants that will lower the cost of carbon capture.
-Short for "Innovative Materials and Processes for Advanced Carbon Capture Technologies," the IMPACCT program is geared toward minimizing the cost of removing carbon dioxide (CO2) from coal-fired power plant exhaust by developing materials and processes that have never before been considered for this application.
-Retrofitting coal-fired power plants to capture the CO2 they produce would enable greenhouse gas reductions without forcing these plants to close, shifting away from the inexpensive and abundant U.S. coal supply.
+ARPA-E's IMPACCT program seeks to develop technologies for existing coal-fired power plants that will lower the cost of carbon capture.
+Short for "Innovative Materials and Processes for Advanced Carbon Capture Technologies," IMPACCT focuses on minimizing the cost of removing carbon dioxide (CO2) from coal-fired power plant exhaust by developing materials and processes that have never before been considered for this application.
+IMPACCT projects aim to enable cost effective adoption of carbon capture to help reduce greenhouse gas emissions at existing power plants.

 Potential Impact Description: